JonusR/Sxos-a-Atmosfera/README.md

 5. Download the latest DBI from https://github.com/rashevskyv/dbi/releases
 6. Download the SX Gear boot.dat and boot.ini from https://u.pcloud.link/publink/show?code=XZCMlYXZNIJUnyr352XVWoXCuPo2SmwsRGpk
 7. Download the hekate_ipl.ini and its graphic resource from : https://u.pcloud.link/publink/show?code=XZAkVUXZkgrREaCGTQLsTYfCeUqXFhKDnfBk
-8. Create the DBI folder inside the Switch folder and put the latest DBI into it (the .nro and its .config)
+8. Create the DBI folder inside the Switch folder and put the latest DBI into it (the .nro and its .config) link https://github.com/rashevskyv/dbi/
 9. Download any tools / homebrew apps you want to add to the pack
 10. Combine them all together, like extract them all into a folder, put the payloads file inside the bootloader folder
 ## GOODIES